raspberrypilearning/scratch-cat-goes-skiing/en/step_5.md

 Can you make the obstacle's costume change each time it appears?

-The sprite you have chosen may only have one costume.
-If that's the case, you could use another sprite, or create your own second costume for the one you've chosen.
+If the sprite you have chosen has only have one costume, you could use another sprite or create your own second costume for the one you already have.

 [[[generic-scratch-add-costume]]]